vladimirkratinov/twinpairs/README.md

-# Match Pair Game 🎮
+# 🎮 Match Pair Game
-Match Pair is a memory game where you need to match pairs of cards.
+Match Pair is a memory game where you need to match pairs of cards <br />
-Playing is very simple - you turn over one card and then try to find a matching card.
+Playing is very simple - you turn over one card and then try to find a matching card

-# How to play
+# ❓ How to play:
-Try to match the cards with its respective pair with as few moves as possible.
+Try to match the cards with its respective pair with as few moves as possible

 * Reveal cards by clicking on them
 * Only two cards can be revealed at a time